Five of Swords tarot card meaning

 In the long run, the Five of Swords teaches you the importance of feedback.
 It is seldom useful to expend your energy in a futile combat.
 Far from allowing you to get closer to your goals, it's more likely to slow down your development and attract the wrath of those around you.
 So, choose your causes wisely!

-Interpretation of The Five of Swords upright
+Five of Swords upright